-- 2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified.
+2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified.
 2.2.2 Identify source of Identification of legal expertise available to FOSS Compliance role(s) which could be internal or external.
-2.2.3 A documented procedure exists that assigns internal responsibilities for FOSS compliance. - □ 2.2.4 A documented procedure exists-for handling the review and remediation of non-compliant cases.
+2.2.3 A documented procedure exists-that assigns internal responsibilities for FOSS compliance.
+2.2.4 A documented procedure exists-for handling the review and remediation of noncompliant cases.

-Ensure certain FOSS responsibilities have been effectively assigned.
+To eEnsure certain internal FOSS responsibilities have been effectively assigned.

-Goal 3: Review and Approve FOSS Content
+G-Goal 3: Review and Approve FOSS Content

-3.1 A process exists for creating and managing a FOSS component bill of materials which includes each component (and its Identified Licenses) in a Supplied Software release.
+3.1 A process exists for creating and managing a FOSS component bill of materials which includes each component (and its Identified Licenses) in from which thea Supplied Software is comprised release.

-Verification MaterialArtifact(s): □ 3.1.1 A documented procedure exists for identifying, tracking and archiving information about the collection of FOSS components from which a Supplied Software release is comprised.

-3.1.2 FOSS component records exist for each Supplied Software release which demonstrates the documented procedure was properly followed.
+- □ 3.1.1 A documented procedure exists-for identifying, tracking and archiving information about the collection of FOSS components from which a Supplied Software release is comprised. - □ 3.1.2 FOSS component records exist for each Supplied Software release which demonstrates the documented procedure was properly followed.